pymupdf/PyMuPDF/docs/vars.rst

 .. py:data:: TEXT_COLLECT_VECTORS

-    1024 -- Not supported.
+    1024 -- Not supported yet.

 .. py:data:: TEXT_IGNORE_ACTUALTEXT

     2048 -- Ignore built-in differences between text appearing in e.g. PDF viewers versus text stored in the PDF.
 See :ref:`AdobeManual`, page 615 for background.
-If set, the **stored** ("replacement" text) is ignored in favor of the displayed text.
+If set, the **stored** ("replacement" text) is ignored in favor of the **displayed** text.

 .. py:data:: TEXT_STEXT_SEGMENT

     4096 -- Attempt to segment page into different regions.

+.. py:data:: TEXT_STEXT_PARAGRAPH_BREAK

+    8192 -- Not supported yet.

+.. py:data:: TEXT_STEXT_TABLE_HUNT

+    16384 -- Not supported yet.

+.. py:data:: TEXT_COLLECT_STYLES

+    32768 -- Detect underlined and strikeout text.
+Also detect and handle faked bold text in most cases.

+.. py:data:: TEXT_GID_FOR_UNKNOWN_UNICODE

+    65536 -- An alternative to `TEXT_CID_FOR_UNKNOWN_UNICODE` that uses the GID (glyph ID) instead of the CID (character ID).
+Both flags should never be used together, because results are undefined.

+.. py:data:: TEXT_CLIP_RECT

+    1 << 17 -- Not supported yet.

+.. py:data:: TEXT_ACCURATE_ASCENDERS

+    1 << 18 -- Not supported yet.

+.. py:data:: TEXT_ACCURATE_SIDE_BEARINGS

+    1 << 19 -- Not supported yet.

-The following constants represent the default combinations of the above for text extraction and searching:
+The following constants represent default combinations of the above for text extraction and searching:

 .. py:data:: TEXTFLAGS_TEXT